Dakota County Library: Creation of Dakota County Library

 In 1971, the library made available for check out the first computer-created book catalog in Minnesota.
 Technological innovations continued with the opening of the Burnhaven library in 1974, which included record and cassette listening terminals.
 By the beginning of the 1980s, the Dakota County Library System had over 200,000 books and 175,000 patrons, and was entering a period of steady growth.
 1981 saw the opening of the Wescott Library in Eagan, which has housed the system's administrative headquarters since its opening.
 Wescott was followed by the Galaxie Library in Apple Valley in 1990 and the Wentworth Library in West St. Paul in 1992.
 The Pleasant Hill Library in Hastings was built after a 1993 fire in the previous building caused 1 million USD in damage - including the destruction of an estimated 73,000 books.
 In 1995, a new "special service library" was opened in Farmington.
 Inver Glen Library in Inver Grove Heights and the Heritage Library in Lakeville both opened in 2000.
 The 9th library branch in Rosemount is the Robert Trail Library, which is housed in a 23000 sqft facility and had approximately 45,000 volumes in its collection at its opening.
+The 10th library branch in South St. Paul was named the Kaposia Library, named after the Mdewakanton Dakota people in the regional Kaposia tribe.
+Kaposia Library opened in 2024 with 16,000 square feet.

 Dakota County Library today

 Dakota County Library locations

-The Dakota County Library is made up of 9 branch locations.
+The Dakota County Library is made up of 10 locations.
 The administrative headquarters are located in Eagan, Minnesota.